bwilkie/Chat-AI---Runs-in-Python/README.md

 -----------

 If anyone would like to work on building this into a docker container with a web UI please hit me up.
+Some other interesting improvements that could be make would be setting up multiprocessing for parallel execution, and incorporating realtime search of websites.